bucs445spring22/template_sprint_meeting/README.md

 ## Sprint Planning

-## Technical Flex Remaining
+## Technical Flex

-5/5
+#/5 requirement flexes

 ## Technical Debt

-<<Any requirements from the previous sprint that were not fully completed>>
+<< Any requirements from the previous sprint that are using a techinical flex >>

 ### Requirement Target: